Noticing error code 229 on your Lennox® furnace?

 This means your furnace is ignited at high speed because its low pressure switch couldn’t close.

 It’s best to let a professional like one from Service Experts Heating & Air Conditioning in Shreveport work on repairing or replacing this part.
-Our technicians are NATE certified, which means they’re well-prepared to fix a furnace error like this one.
+Our technicians are ACE certified, which means they’re well-prepared to fix a furnace error like this one.

 We want you to be absolutely satisfied with our furnace repair in Shreveport.
 That’s why we back all of our work with a one-year 100% Satisfaction Guarantee.*

 Two-stage furnaces have various pressure switches to let the system to run at different speeds—and use less energy.
 These switches also ensure your furnace runs safely and vents excess gases from the heat exchanger.

 What Happens When a Low-Fire Pressure Switch Malfunctions

 Your low pressure switch may not be functioning correctly if your furnace inducer motor starts up in high speed and high ignition, then weakens and shifts into low-fire mode about 30 seconds afterward.